 A preliminary examination is required of each doctoral student for advancement to candidacy for the doctoral degree.
 The student is responsible for scheduling the preliminary examination (oral exam and/or ballot meeting for written exam).
 It may be scheduled using the Preliminary Examination Scheduling Form, only after program requirements have been satisfied, after the Program of Study has been approved, after a substantial portion of the required course work has been completed, and when the student or committee chair believes the student is prepared for the examination.
 The student must be registered for a minimum of two hours of 800 credit as a regular graduate student at the beginning of the semester or summer session in which the preliminary examination is to be taken, and have at least a 3.0 cumulative grade point average and a 3.0 grade point average or higher on the program courses already taken before the preliminary examination may be scheduled.
 The preliminary examination must be scheduled with the Graduate School at least 10 working days before the examination is held.

+A member of the student’s committee will be appointed by the Graduate School to serve as the Graduate School liaison regarding the examination process (balloting, etc.).
+A student, graduate program chair, committee member, or any other concerned member of the WSU community may request that the Graduate School provide an independent observer to be present at a preliminary examination/ballot meeting.
+This request will be held confidential.
+All such requests will be fulfilled by drawing upon a group of faculty, designated as the Graduate Mentor Academy that has agreed to serve in this role and has received training to do so.
+All repeat examinations or defenses will have such an independent, outside representative.
+During the scheduling process, the Graduate School will notify the student, committee and department chair if a Graduate Mentor has been assigned to an exam.

 Examination Environment and Process:

 For students participating in on-campus programs, preliminary examinations shall be held during regular working hours of an academic session in an academic environment either on the Pullman or branch campus, or by videoconference over Academic Media Services (AMS) or similar technologies.